laserjobs/sha256sw/README.md

 ## Implementation

 The implementation is portable C11 and is intended for research, verification, and benchmarking.

-The implementation provides:
+It provides:

 - SHA-256 initialization;
 - incremental update;